netZoo/netZooR/README.md

 ## Tutorials
-Please refer to the top navigation bar **Articles/** for basic usage and application cases.
+For more details please refer to the [documentation website](https://netzoo.github.io/netZooR/).
+Tutorials are available at the top navigation bar **Articles/** for basic usage and application cases.
 Or use `browseVignettes("netZooR")` after installing package.

 ## Contribution and Development